RE:IMAGINESLC

 No. While final numbers are being determined on the remodel of Delta Center, a significant amount of the tax revenue generated from the S.B.
 272 Capital City Revitalization Zone (estimated to be $1.2 billion) would go towards investment across the entire district and help support major projects in the culture, convention, and entertainment areas.

-How would taxpayer dollars be used, and how long would the tax be in place?
+How are taxpayer dollars being used, and how long will the tax be in place?

-Tax dollars would be used to support public convention spaces, public infrastructure, cultural spaces, and the Utah Symphony.
+Tax dollars would be used to support public convention spaces, public infrastructure, and cultural spaces.
 Some of the tax dollars would also be used to support the remodel of Delta Center, which is the single-largest economic development engine in Salt Lake City.
 The Utah Jazz and Delta Center generate $326 million in annual economic impact and the NHL is anticipated to generate an additional $288 million in economic impact for Salt Lake City.
 The tax would be in place for 30 years.

 How can I support or share other comments about the project?